sisl/ExpFamilyPCA.jl/paper.md

 * $B_F(p \| q)$ is the **Bregman divergence** induced from $F$,
 * and both $\mu_0 \in \mathrm{range}(g)$ and $\epsilon > 0$ are regularization terms.

-EPCA can handle data from any exponential family distribution, making it more versatile than PCA.
-PCA is a special case of EPCA when applied to Gaussian data, similar to how generalized linear models [@GLM] extend linear regression to different types of data distributions.
+In this formulation, the data matrix $X$ is approximated by expectation parameters $g(\Theta)$.
+Similar to how linear regression is a special case of generalized linear models [@GLM], PCA is a special case of EPCA when the data is Gaussian (see [appendix](https://sisl.github.io/ExpFamilyPCA.jl/dev/math/appendix/gaussian/)).
+By selecting the appropriate function $G$, EPCA can handle a wider range of data types, offering more versatility than PCA.

 ### Example: Poisson EPCA